portworx/px-docs/run-with-mesosphere.md

 sidebar: home_sidebar
 youtubeId : 02yMYE-CEdw
 ---
 You can use Portworx to provide docker volumes for Mesos and Mesosphere through Marathon.
 Portworx pools your servers' capacity and is deployed as a container.
 Mesosphere has been qualified using DC/OS 1.7.
 Mesos has been qualified using Mesos 1.0.1.
+Marathon has been qualified, using version 1.3.6.

 The Marathon service maps options through the Docker command line to reference the Portworx volume driver and associated volume.